BrookJeynes/verb-master/README.md

 ...
 ```

-_Note: Your imported CSV file should not contain any headers_
+_Note: The imported CSV file should not contain any headers._

 ## Contribution
 Contributions, issues, and feature requests are always welcome!